zos_backup_restore – Backup and restore data sets and volumes

 When operation=restore, the destination data set or UNIX file backup to restore.

-Specifies if potentially recoverable errors should be ignored.
+When recover=true and operation=backup then potentially recoverable errors will be ignored.

 When operation=backup, specifies if an existing data set or UNIX file matching backup_name should be deleted.